-Any proposed scope modifications, such as a change in BMP device quantities and/or the adjustment of device locations of an approved project must be submitted to OCTA for review and approval in advance of the change to ensure consistency with Tier 1 Grant Program requirements.
+Any proposed scope modifications, such as a change in BMP device quantities and/or the adjustment of device locations of an approved project must be submitted to OCTA staff for review and approval in advance of the change to ensure consistency with Tier 1 Grant

+Program requirements.
 The proposed modifications must mitigate the same pollutants, affect the same waterways, and meet all other provisions as stipulated in these guidelines.

+OCTA staff will review and provide notification to the local agency of either approval or rejection of the scope change or if the modification warrants Board approval.
 If the proposed scope modification is approved by OCTA, any cost savings will be proportionally shared between OCTA and the grantee; for example, a reduction in Project X funds must be applied proportionally to maintain the approved local match percentage.
 All cost savings will be returned to the Tier 1 Grant Program for reallocation for subsequent calls for projects.

-2023 Tier 1 Call for Projects
+2025 Tier 1 Call for Projects

-2023 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 p.m. on Thursday, June 16, 2022 April 27, 2023.
+The Tier 1 call will be open for approximately 60 days.
+2025 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 p.m. on Thursday, May 8, 2025.
 OCTA allocates funds on July 1 of each year.
 Tier 1 projects are not eligible for delay requests; please refer to Precept 17 for additional information.
 Funds will become available upon execution of a letter agreement.
-Projects that do not award construction contracts by December 31, 20234 will not be considered.
+Projects that do not award construction contracts by December 31, 2026 will not be considered.

 After Tier 1 applications are reviewed by OCTA, an advisory panel will review and rank projects.
-Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in fall 2023.
+Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in fall 2025.
 Funds allocated for projects are final once approved by the OCTA Board.
 No additional funds will be allocated to the project.
 Grantees are responsible for any costs exceeding the allocated amount.